Public service announcement

 A public service announcement (PSA) is a message in the public interest disseminated by the media without charge to raise public awareness and change behavior.
+Oftentimes these messages feature unsettling imagery, ideas or behaviors that are designed to startle or even scare the viewer into understanding the consequences of undergoing a particular harmful action or inaction.
+For example, a PSA may show imagery of drug users before and after their addiction, or realistic skits of domestic violence situations, as well as explaining the importance of avoiding such choices.
 In the UK, they are generally called a public information film (PIF); in Hong Kong, they are known as an announcement in the public interest (API).

 History

 The earliest public service announcements (in the form of moving pictures) were made before and during the Second World War years in both the UK and the US.

 In the UK, amateur actor Richard Massingham set up Public Relationship Films Ltd in 1938 as a specialist agency for producing short educational films for the public.
-In the films, he typically played a bumbling character who was slightly more stupid than average and often explained the message of the film by demonstrating the risks if it was ignored.
+In the films, he typically played a bumbling character who was slightly more stupid than average and often explained the message of the film by demonstrating the risks if it were ignored.
 The films covered topics such as how to cross the road, how to prevent the spread of diseases, how to swim, and how to drive without causing the road to be unsafe for other users.
-During the war, he was commissioned by the Ministry of Information to produce films for the war effort.
+During the war, he was commissioned by the UK Ministry of Information to produce films for the war effort.
 Massingham began to produce longer films, for both private companies and the Government, after the War.

 In the US, the Ad Council (initially called the War Advertising Council) was set up in 1941, when America entered World War II.
 It began implementing on a massive scale the idea of using advertising to influence American society on a range of fronts.
 Its first campaigns focused on the country's needs during World War II, such as encouraging the American public to invest their savings in government bonds.

+In different countries

+United Kingdom

-After the war, PSAs were used to educate the public on a broader range of issues.
+After the war, PIFs were used to educate the public on a broader range of issues.
 In the UK, they were produced for the Central Office of Information (COI), and again by private contractors, which were usually small film companies, such as Richard Taylor Cartoons.
-They were supplied to broadcasters free of charge for them to use at any time.
-Their utility as a cost-free means to fill the gaps in fixed-duration commercial breaks left by unsold advertising airtime led to their regular usage in the 60s, 70s, and much of the 80s, and consequently, within both the COI and broadcasting companies, they were typically known as "fillers".
-They are still being produced, although the vastly reduced need for broadcasters to turn to third-party filler material to deal with unused airtime during breaks or junctions means they are now only seen rarely.
+They were supplied to broadcasters free of charge for use at any time.
+Their utility as a cost-free means to fill the gaps in commercial breaks left by unsold advertising airtime has led to their regular usage since the 1960s.

-In different countries